jsparhamii/pentaho_migrator/README.md

 **Parsing errors**: Check the browser console and server logs for detailed error messages.

 **CORS issues**: The Vite dev server proxies API calls to avoid CORS issues in development.

+**Database connection fails**: Check PostgreSQL is running and credentials in `server/.env` are correct.
+The app runs without database but migration projects will be disabled.

+**Migration projects not available**: Ensure PostgreSQL is configured and the server shows "Database: Connected" on startup.

 ## Contributing